TL;DR

 3. Zero-Knowledge Encryption

-Even if an attacker compromises API Stronghold’s servers, they get nothing useful.
+Even if an attacker compromises API Stronghold’s servers, they get nothing they can use.
 Keys are encrypted client-side with AES-256-GCM before transmission.
-The server stores ciphertext — never plaintext.
-We physically cannot read your keys.
+The server stores ciphertext.
+We literally can’t read your keys.

-This matters in the age of infostealer malware and supply chain attacks.
-If the credential store itself gets breached, zero-knowledge encryption means the stolen data is mathematically useless without your encryption key.
+In the age of infostealers and supply chain attacks, this matters a lot.
+A breach of the credential store is useless without your encryption key.

 Full technical details in Zero-Knowledge Encryption for Enterprise Secrets Management.